subhra-56/subhra-56/README.md

 - 👋 Hi, I’m @subhra-56
 - 👀 I’m interested in programming and M.L.
 - 🌱 I’m currently learning algorithms and data structures.
-- 💞️ I’m looking to collaborate on projects on coding.
+- 💞️ I’m looking to collaborate on projects on coding
-- 📫 How to reach me hgrsmjiitd21@gmail.com

 <!---
 subhra-56/subhra-56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.